 Money is probably the single most fought about topic during a divorce.
 No matter how involved a person is in the family finances, rarely will they know every financial thing that needs to be addressed.
 There are so many financial considerations in a divorce that we could write an entire article on this mistake.

-Below are 6 issues tactics couples use during divorce that can harm them when they go to court.
+Below are tactics couples use during a divorce that can harm them when they go to court.

 3. Giving it all Away